ekryski/mac-dev-playbook/README.md

 ### A bit more Neckbeardy

-If you want to build the Virtual Box Vagrant Box manually and customize it, you can follow Tim Sutton's [amazing work](https://github.com/timsutton/osx-vm-templates) to build a Mac OS X VM image with [Packer](http://packer.io).
+If you want to build the VirtualBox Vagrant box manually and customize it, you can follow Tim Sutton's [amazing work](https://github.com/timsutton/osx-vm-templates) to build a Mac OS X VM image with [Packer](http://packer.io).

 #### TL; DR

 > **NOTE:** You need to have Vagrant installed

-1. Download the installer for your OSX version though the app store
+1. Download the El Capitan installer though the app store (or whatever OSX version you want).
 2. `brew install virtualbox, virtualbox-extension-pack`
 3. `git clone https://github.com/timsutton/osx-vm-templates`
 4. `cd osx-vm-templates`